 For example, in one case an artist used a copyrighted photograph without permission as the basis for wood sculptures, copying all elements of the photo.
 The artist earned several hundred thousand dollars selling the sculptures.
 When the photographer sued, the artist claimed his sculptures were a fair use because the photographer would never have considered making sculptures.
 The court disagreed, stating that it did not matter whether the photographer had considered making sculptures; what mattered was that a potential market for sculptures of the photograph existed.
 (Rogers v.
 Koons, 960 F.2d 301 (2d Cir.
 1992).)

 Again, parody is given a slightly different fair use analysis with regard to the impact on the market.
 It’s possible that a parody may diminish or even destroy the market value of the original work.
 That is, the parody may be so good that the public can never take the original work seriously again.
 Although this may cause a loss of income, it’s not the same type of loss as when an infringer merely appropriates the work.
 As one judge explained, “The economic effect of a parody with which we are concerned is not its potential to destroy or diminish the market for the original—any bad review can have that effect—but whether it fulfills the demand for the original.”
 (Fisher v.
 Dees, 794 F.2d 432 (9th Cir.
 1986).)

 The “Fifth” Fair Use Factor: Are You Good or Bad?

 When you review fair use cases, you may find that they sometimes contradict one another or conflict with the rules expressed in this chapter.
-Fair use involves subjective judgments and are often affected by factors such as a judge or jury’s personal sense of right or wrong.
+Fair use involves subjective judgments, often affected by factors such as a judge or jury’s personal sense of right or wrong.
 Despite the fact that the Supreme Court has indicated that offensiveness is not a fair use factor, you should be aware that a morally offended judge or jury may rationalize its decision against fair use.